 Publishers have a variety of policies on the use of text from their translations.
 Most provide default permission for quotation within certain limits.
 In not for profit use situations, church bulletins etc., there is usually a caveat that a recognised acronym must appear following the quotation.
 There are exceedingly few publishers that provide both a modern English version and default permission to quote to the extent required on this site.

-This site generally uses the WEB in order to avoid copyright issues.
+A wide range of translations were consulted during the preparation of this site (including, but not limited to, AV, KJV 1900, NKJV, ESV, NRSV, NIV, NET, NIV84, NASB95, GNT, YLT, LES, LEB).
+For the purpose of citations the WEB, or the HNV have been used most frequently, but the LEB would now seem to offer a better copyright-friendly alternative to the WEB (but not the HNV), so ongoing work can be expected to make more use of it.
+This is a pragmatic approach to avoiding copyright issues.
 However, occasionally other versions with particularly pertinent wording have been quoted.
-Rather than attempt the impossible and try to find one version that suits all users of this site, I have assumed that users with a strong preference for a particular version will refer to the text in their preferred translation before deciding on the validity of the points made in the commentary.
+Rather than attempt the impossible and try to find one version that suits all users of this site, it has been assumed that users with a strong preference for a particular version will refer to the text in their preferred translation before deciding on the validity of the points made in the commentary.
+The provider of one of the widely used modern texts was approached with a view to using it more widely on this site, but they have failed to respond and without their consent that version cannot be used.

 This page provides a list of the versions used (and considered).
 For each, the key points of their citation policy are summarised (please review these yourself before relying on them).
 Any required copyright statement is then reproduced.
-Were the number of permitted quotations is limited, the number on the site so far is recorded, with a view to tracking usage.
+Were the number of permitted quotations is limited.

 The Holy Bible : The Good news Translation (2nd edition).
 New York: American Bible Society, 1992.